Talleres de Córdoba: History

 The club was founded in 1913 as "Atlético Talleres Central Córdoba" by workers of the Córdoba Central Railway, with support from the company.
+They were mostly English, among which there was their founder, Thomas Lawson.
+They took their blue and white colours from Blackburn Rovers F.C., the club that Lawson supported in England.
 Apart from Atlético Talleres, one of the clubs affiliated to "Federación Cordobesa de Fútbol" (Córdoba Football Federation) was Olimpo, formed by young players participating in second and third divisions.

 In 1913 Olimpo was expelled after their players were involved in a riot in disagreement with some referee decisions.
 After Olimpo beat Atlético Talleres in a friendly match, the club executives encouraged the merger of both clubs with the aim of adding Olimpo players to their team.
 In 1914, the merger was fulfilled keeping the name "Talleres Central Córdoba".
 In 1914 Talleres joined the Córdoba local league.

 Under this name, Talleres Central Córdoba won the 1915 and 1916 championships.
 The following year the club was forced to change its name after some incidents in a match that caused player Horacio Salvatelli to be arrested.
 When some days later Talleres did not allow its players to a local combined, the body expelled the club from the league.
 Nevertheless, Talleres would rejoined the league in 1918 under the condition to change its name so the club was registered as "Club Atlético Talleres", also winning the championship that same year.
 Apart from its name, Talleres had to modify the date of foundation (to 12 October 1913) to register as a legal entity.

 In 1931 the club was given a land in "Barrio Jardín" to build its own stadium.
 The project was carried out by engineers Allende Posse and Agenor Villagra, at a cost of $70,000.
 The stadium was inaugurated on 12 October 1931, with a friendly match between Talleres and Uruguayan side Rampla Juniors.
 The stadium would be refurbished in 1951 to host a maximum of 18,000 spectators.